What Are Data Structures in C and How Does It Work?

 }

 The AVL tree controls the height of the binary search tree, preventing it from being skewed.
-The total time taken for all operations in a binary search tree of height h is O. (h).
-The BST can be extended to O(n) if it becomes skewed (i.e. worst case).
-By limiting the height to log n, the AVL tree imposes an upper limitation on each operation of O(log n), where n is the number of nodes.
+By limiting the height to log n, the AVL tree imposes an upper bound of O(log n) on each operation.

-A B tree of order m has all of the characteristics of a M way tree.
-It also has the following characteristics.
+A B tree of order m has the following characteristics:

-🚀Every node in a B-Tree has at least m/2 children, with the exception of the root and leaf nodes.
+🚀 Every node has at least m/2 children, except root and leaf nodes.

-🚀Each node in a B-Tree can have up to m children.
+🚀 Each node can have up to m children.

 }